michalvalasek/meteor-jquery-marquee/README.md

 });
 ```

-See more in the (original documentation)[https://github.com/aamirafridi/jQuery.Marquee/blob/master/README.md].
+See more in the [original documentation](https://github.com/aamirafridi/jQuery.Marquee/blob/master/README.md).